 Students who are looking for an opportunity to volunteer and learn about a social issue over winter or spring break should consider the Panther Breakaway program.
 Panther Breakaway, Georgia State’s alternative break program, is offering nine unique trips this year throughout the southeast on a variety of different social issues.

-Winter break trips last from December 14-18, 2016 and include the following trip topics and locations: race relations in Birmingham, hunger and homelessness in Atlanta and immigration in Jacksonville.
-Spring break trips last from March 12-18, 2017 and including the following trip topics and locations: women’s issues in Columbia, urban education in New Orleans, animal rights in Asheville, disaster relief in a location to be determined, access to justice in Atlanta and community building in Costa Rica.
+Winter break trips last from December 13-17, 2017 and include the following trip topics and locations: Race Relations in Birmingham, Women’s Issues in Knoxville, Poverty and Income Inequality in Miami, and Refugee Resettlement in Jacksonville.
+Spring break trips last from March 11-18, 2018 and including the following trip topics and locations: Immigration and the Latino Community in Memphis, Urban Education in New Orleans, Public Health and Society in Orlando, Disaster Relief in a location to be determined, and Community Building in Costa Rica.

 Year after year, Panther Breakaway participants rant about the great times that they have had on their trips.
 However, the experience is one that lasts a long time after participants return.
 While on their trips, volunteers spend their time serving the community and better educating themselves on the social issues on which the trip is focused, one of the more meaningful aspects of the trip.
 Once returning, participants are encouraged to plug back into volunteering and social advocacy in the Atlanta community.
 The trip experience is capped off with a closing dinner in April, where participants share memories about their trips and reminisce about the great experiences that they had, rounding out a wonderful experience for all of the participants.